-For decades many photographers have tried to bring photography to the art discussion and galleries to make it more recognised as art.
-Until now a days, with many people buying photographs and many photographers calling themselves as artists, there are still those who doesn't consider photography a true art.
+For decades many photographers have tried to bring photography to the art discussion and galleries to make it more recognized as art.
+Until now a days with many people buying photographs and many photographers calling themselves as artists, there are still those who doesn't consider photography a true art.
 Or at least as artistic as painting or sculpture.

 Recently I saw this question again when somebody wrote in an art community: